British Indian passport: Bearer details

 The passports also included the photographs of the bearer and accompanying spouse.
 Latter half of the passport book was allocated for the visa and port of entry and departure stamps.

 Passport note

 The passport contains a note from the Governor General that is addressed to the authorities of all other states, identifying the bearer as a citizen of that state and requesting that he or she be allowed to pass and be treated according to international norms.
 The note inside of Indian Passports states:

-These are to request and require in the name of the Viceroy and Governor-General of India all those whom it may concern to allow the bearer to pass freely without let or hindrance, and to afford him every assistance and protection of which he or she may stand in need.By the order of the Viceroy and Governor-General of India.

 The note bearing page is stamped and signed by the issuing passport officer with the provincial government of the place of issue.